angular/protractor/README.md

     # Run the line below to see command line options
     protractor

 You will need a *configuration file* containing setup info and *test files* containing the actual test scripts.
 The config file specifies how the runner should start webdriver, where your test files are, and global setup options.
-The test files use Jasmine framework, but other adapters may be added in the future.
+The test files use Jasmine framework by default (Mocha is supported in beta).

 Create a configuration file - an example with detailed comments is shown in `node_modules/protractor/referenceConf.js`.
 Edit the configuration file to point to your test files.